thefrontside/effection/website/docs/guides/testing.md

 ### Test Scope

 As hinted at above, there are two separate tasks scopes at play in your tests: _suite_ scope, and _test_ scope.
-The lifetime of the suite scope task is the entire test run.
+Effection creates one task that has the same lifetime as the beginning and end of your test suite.
 Any task spawned within it can potentially last across multiple test runs.
-By the same token, the _test_ scoped task is halted of after every single test is finished.
+By the same token, the _test_ scoped task is created before and halted after every single test..
 Any tasks spawned within it will be halted immediately after the test is finished.
 For example:

 <Tabs